 In the May 1985 issue of the Table Rock Sentinel, the Southern Oregon Historical Society printed the illustration and caption seen below without attribution or comment.

 The society subsequently attempted to distance itself from asserting that the stockade ever existed at all, there being no known documentary evidence at the time.

-My research--and locating the notes from which the drawing was prepared--confirms the stockade did exist, and the drawing above was apparently prepared for Oregon's Diamond Jubilee celebration in June of 1934.
-I've also found the evidence below.
+My research--and locating the notes from which the above drawing was prepared--confirms the stockade did exist; the drawing above was apparently prepared for Oregon's Diamond Jubilee celebration in June of 1934.
 The stockade was on or near the site of today's Southern Oregon Nursery, at the intersection of Highway 99 and South Stage Road.

 "Mr. Arrudale" is most likely Thomas Arundell; the "Gigar Brothers" spelled their name "Geiger."

 The Governor's proclamation calling for three new cos. and recommending citizens in exposed localities to form themselves into companies of minute men, for the protection of their immediate settlements.
 Agreeable to that recommendation the citizens on Stuart's Creek [Bear Creek] near Wait's flour mill have organized themselves into a company & elected their officers, O. D. Hoxie Capt., Milton Lindley First Lieut., G. T. Vining 2nd Lieut., four sergeants, four corporals, with 51 privates to act as minute men.